kubeflow/training-operator/README.md

 ## Kubeflow Training Operator V1

 Kubeflow Trainer project is currently in <strong>alpha</strong> status, and APIs may change.
-If you are using Kubeflow Training Operator V1, please refer [to this migration document](/docs/components/training/operator-guides/migration).
+If you are using Kubeflow Training Operator V1, please refer [to this migration document](/docs/components/trainer/operator-guides/migration).

 Kubeflow Community will maintain the Training Operator V1 source code at [the `release-1.9` branch](https://github.com/kubeflow/training-operator/tree/release-1.9).

-You can find the documentation for Kubeflow Training V1 in [these guides](https://www.kubeflow.org/docs/components/training/legacy-v1).
+You can find the documentation for Kubeflow Training Operator V1 in [these guides](https://www.kubeflow.org/docs/components/trainer/legacy-v1).

 ## Acknowledgement